The Highway Patrol is comprised of the following:

 The Marine Patrol for the Broome County Sheriff's Office now consists of three units that are utilized for water patrols and water rescues.
 Deputies are trained in the use of these watercraft and some have received specialized training.

-Our Patrol Division is also very active in various State and Federally Funded Programs such as Stop D.W.I., Community Policing, IMPACT patrols, Aggressive Driving Grant, Safe Child Car Seat Program, Child Identification cards, and Anti-Theft Programs.
+Our Patrol Division is also very active in various State and Federally Funded Programs such as Stop D.W.I., Community Policing, GIVE Initiative, Aggressive Driving Grant, Safe Child Car Seat Program, Child Identification cards, and Anti-Theft Programs.